| Services included | Service code | Fee |

 Additional notes:

-• Call must be initiated by the WSIB to treating health professional.
+- initiated by the WSIB to the treating health professional

 Overview of speech-language pathology services

-Payment for speech-language pathology services will be considered when it is recommended by the worker’s primary health professional.
+Payment for speech-language pathology services will be considered when it is recommended by the person with a work-related injury or illness’s primary health professional.

 Treatment guidelines